jonnor/projects/brushless/README.md

 [FreeCAD project file](./stepper-motor.fcstd)

+## Drivers

+Would be good to have an integrated driver, on the motor, which could be controlled smartly from a central unit.

+* [Robodigg Gecko](http://www.robotdigg.com/product/615/Size+17+Pulse+n+Direct+Gecko+Driver), integrated but step/dir/enable based interface.

 ## Etching steel

 Tin-can materials are magnetic (3/3 tested).
 A thickness of 0.3 mm (approx 0.012") seems to be common.
-The material is some form of steel.
+The material is some form of low-carbon steel.

-Steel can be etched using a acid and electrical current.
+Steel can be etched using a electrolyte and electrical current.
 Here is one [etching steel with vinegar, salt and 12v battery charged](https://www.youtube.com/watch?v=zhWNmNYT-Q4).
 Another electro etch [using a metallic electrolyte](http://www.nontoxicprint.com/electroetching.htm).